Varun0157/language-models/README.md

 # language-models
 *Assignment 1* of *Advanced Natural Language Processing* (IIIT-Hyderabad, Monsoon '24)

-An implementation of some basic next word prediction language models - currently consisting of a neural network language model, a sequential model (lstm), and a transformer decoder.
+An implementation of some basic next word prediction language models - currently consisting of a feed forward neural network model, a sequential model (lstm), and a transformer decoder.

 ## installation
 The env files are available in [the data directory](./data/).